cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 ## errorInvalidRegistration

-This object will primarily be sent by the server when communicating with a client.
+This object will be sent by the server when communicating with a client.
 It will be sent by the server to a client when the client submits invalid information when trying to register a new account.
 It is up to the server to determine what information is invalid.
 Invalid information could be something like a duplicate user name, invalid email address, etc...

 ```javascript
 {